mrrobinhood5/beginner.codes/README.md

 - Install the package: `gem install beginner.codes`
 - Import the test runner: `require 'challenges'`
-- Run the tests, passing in the challenge number and your solution function: `test(458, n_differences)`
+- Run the tests, passing in the challenge number and your solution function: `test(458, :n_differences)` for a function or `test(458, n_differences)` for a lambda function
 ```ruby
 require 'challenges'